North Dakota Judgment Collection

 Creditors and counsel enforcing North Dakota judgments.

-Right payroll named on the summons
+Right payroll named on the caption

 Self-represented creditors on a clock